Piracy off the coast of Somalia: Weak law enforcement and corruption

 The weak law enforcement occurs as a result of the last decades of instability and civil unrest.
 Moreover, the general lawlessness that has pervaded the region can be seen as a result of the absence of a central authority.
 The inability to control the maritime territory and perform security tasks left the 3,330 km coastline of Somalia unpatrolled, giving rise to several forms of blue crimes.
 Furthermore, the lack of patrolling and thereby control over the Somali territorial waters enabled the illegal fishing and plundering of Somali fish stocks by foreign fishing ships.
 The insufficient and absent response from the authorities to both illegal fishing by foreign ships and the dumping of toxic waste forced the Somali fishermen to take up arms against the foreign ships.
 From here piracy evolved from charging smaller amounts from illegal trawlers as a way of concealing their illegal activities to more extensive piracy including hostage taking.

-Overall, the weak law enforcement capacity, ineffective government and a high level of corruption all contribute to the enabling of piracy activities in the region.